esw0116/DynaVSR/README.md

 ### Testing

 - We just support single GPU for testing.
+  - To use your own test set, change the dataroot in `EDVR_Demo.yml` file to the folder containing images.

   ```
   cd ./codes
   python test_dynavsr.py -opt options/test/[Path to YML file]
   ```

-- Or just use `run_visual.sh`
+- Or just use [`run_visual.sh`](https://github.com/esw0116/DynaVSR/blob/master/codes/run_visual.sh) (Uncomment line that you want to execute).
   ```
   sh ./codes/run_visual.sh
   ```